cybae0804/Student-Grade-Table/README.md

 ## To Do
 QoL: User authentication error notification

-Different (multiple) tables for different accounts

 Responsive Design

 ## Libraries Used
-React, Semantic-UI-React, Mobx, Firebase
+React, Semantic-UI-React, Mobx, Firebase for auth and database